Resources

 4. Digital DAS

-It is another type of hybrid Distributed Antenna Systems, that converts analog signals into digital before transmitting over fiber optic cable.
-Digital DAS is less susceptible to interference.
-But they are also more costly than other types.
+Digital DAS is another type of hybrid distributed antenna system that converts analog signals into digital before transmitting them over fiber optic cables.
+Digital DAS is less susceptible to interference, but is also more costly than other types.

 Pros